rebelsky/sams-assorted-musings-reflections/my-hair.md

 [7] Or, more precisely, have someone else cut it significantly.

+[8] Well, not quite this long.

-[8] It appears that he forgets what I look like beardless.
+[9] It appears that he forgets what I look like beardless.

-[9] Or at least not rapid change.
+[10] Or at least not rapid change.

-[10] Well, not quite this long.

 ---

+*Version 1.0 released 2018-05-24.*

-*Version 1.0 of 2018-05-24.*
+*Version 1.1 of 2018-05-24.*